Costs & Financial Aid

 Matson Emerging Leaders Fellowship in Supply Chain Transportation and Logistics

 Matson, Inc. provides $5,000 in financial assistance to one Supply Chain Transportation & Logistics student.
 Open to all who apply to the SCTL degree program, this fellowship may be awarded to a student who has demonstrated a commitment to leadership.
+This is a merit-based award, with preference given to students who demonstrate financial need.

 - Regular application deadline: March 1